barriosjorge/gmt_docs/src/tcs_introduction.rst

     transformations or anti-collision protection strategies when the system under control requires it.

-The sections below give an overview of the TCS.
-Section 10.3.2.1 provides a summary of the subsystems inside the TCS, followed by the degrees of freedom that the TCS controls in Section 10.3.2.2.
-Section 10.3.2.3 presents the requirements governing the TCS design and operations.
-Details of the pointing kernel are presented in Section 0.
-Section 10.3.2.5 describes the architecture of the GMT Wavefront Control System (WFCS), and the specific designs of the GMT Natural and AO observing modes.
+The sections below give an overview of the TCS. :ref:`TCS Subsystems
+<tcs-subsystems>` provides a summary of the subsystems inside the TCS, followed
+by the degrees of freedom that the TCS controls in :ref:`tcs-degrees_of_freedom`.
+The :ref:`tcs-requirements` section presents the requirements governing the TCS design and operations, followed by details of the :ref:`tcs-pointing_kernel`.
+Lastly, the Section on :ref:`tcs-wavefront_control` (TBC...) briefly describes the architecture of the GMT Wavefront Control System (WFCS), and the specific designs of the GMT Natural and AO observing modes.

 .. include:: tcs-subsystems.rst.inc